preset-io/allstars/README.md

 GROUP BY ⭐;
 ```
 Something that's novel about SQL All ⭐ Stars is the idea of exposing this
-semantic layer primarily as a virtual database.
+semantic layer primarily as a **virtual database**.
 This shows as a
-one or many wide tables exposing essentially all of the columns in your semantic
+one or many wide tables exposing essentially all of the columns that
-layer.
-While you or your BI tool run very simple SQL against a large table,
+you want to expose from your database.
+While you or your BI tool run
+very simple SQL against large tables,
 allstars transpiles this query into a more complex query against the
 underlying physical schema.

+Without getting too deep in the mechanics, there's one large table to rule
+them all (the "superstar" ⭐ table), and one table per "query context",
+representing sets of tables that can be joined together to answer queries.

 ```sql
 SELECT ⭐ FROM ⭐.metrics;